strrife/falcon/packages/falcon-server/docs/DynamicRouteResolver.md

 # Dynamic Route Resolver

 `DynamicRouteResolver` handles dynamic route resolution for the client application.
-When user goes to an url that is not defined in React routing then client asks back-end for the type of content for that particular url:
+When user goes to a page that is not defined in React routing - then client asks back-end for the type of content for that particular url:

 - It asks every extension to get "fetch URL priority" from the assigned API DataSource instance
-- It sorts API DataSource instances that are able to detect dynamic content type by their "priority"
+- It sorts API DataSource instances that are able to determine dynamic content type by their "priority"
-- It calls `fetchUrl` method o
+- It calls `fetchUrl` method on every available API DataSource until it gets a proper response

 ## Example